transferwise/pipelinewise-tap-mixpanel/README.md

    - `attribution_window` (integer, `5`): Latency minimum number of days to look-back to account for delays in attributing accurate results.
 [Default attribution window is 5 days](https://help.mixpanel.com/hc/en-us/articles/115004616486-Tracking-If-Users-Are-Offline).
    - `project_timezone` (string like `US/Pacific`): Time zone in which integer date times are stored.
 The project timezone may be found in the project settings in the Mixpanel console.
 [More info about timezones](https://help.mixpanel.com/hc/en-us/articles/115004547203-Manage-Timezones-for-Projects-in-Mixpanel).
    - `select_properties_by_default` (`true` or `false`): Mixpanel properties are not fixed and depend on the date being uploaded.
 During Discovery mode and catalog.json setup, all current/existing properties will be captured.
 Setting this config parameter to true ensures that new properties on events and engage records are captured.
 Otherwise new properties will be ignored.
    - `denest_properties` (`true` or `false`): To denest large and nested JSON Mixpanel responses in the `extract` and `engage` streams.
-To avoid very wide schema you can disable the denesting feature and the original JSON response will be send in the RECORD message plain object.
+To avoid very wide schema you can disable the denesting feature and the original JSON response will be sent in the RECORD message as plain object.
 Default `denest_properties` is `true`.

     ```json
     {